DevExpress-Examples/asp-net-web-forms-grid-show-loading-panel-during-export/Readme.md

     }
     ```

-3. After the callback is processed on the server and returns back to the client, you can handle the result in the callback control's [`CallbackComplete`](https://docs.devexpress.com/AspNet/js-ASPxClientCallback.CallbackComplete) event handler.
+3. After the callback is processed on the server and returns to the client, you can handle the result in the callback control's [`CallbackComplete`](https://docs.devexpress.com/AspNet/js-ASPxClientCallback.CallbackComplete) event handler.
 Initiate a postback to download the exported file.

     ```js
     function ExportCallbackComplete(s, e) {